If You’re Feeling Stuck, This May Be Why

 Sociopaths are shameless.
 Healthy people can accommodate healthy shame.
 As we grow, we realize that there is nothing shameful about making a mistake or being wrong about something.
 There can be no inner freedom or growth without acknowledging our human shortcomings.

 Our reasons for procrastinating may confound us.
 There are things we to want to accomplish and we’re baffled by why we keep putting things off.

 Hidden shame often drives procrastination.
 If we consider doing an art project, writing an article, or pursuing a new job and it doesn’t turn out well, we might be paralyzed by shame.
 If we don't even try, then we don’t have to face possible failure and shame.

 Of course, we might then stay depressed or live life in a smaller way, but the part of us that dreads feeling shame is protected and safe—at least for now.

 Uncovering shame gives us greater options.
 If we can allow it to be there, we can learn to bring gentleness and caring toward this feeling—or toward ourselves as we notice shame.
 We can realize that it’s natural to feel shame sometimes.
 As the author Kimon Nicolaides noted, “The sooner you make your first 5000 mistakes, the sooner you will be able to correct them.”

 Bringing shame into the light of day gives it an opportunity to heal.
 Keeping it hidden permits it to operate in secret, destructive ways.
 Becoming mindful of the shame that operates inside us—perhaps with the help of a therapist—can be a powerful way to bring this secretive emotion to light, diffuse its power, and help us move forward in our lives in a more free and empowered way.

 © John Amodeo

-If you like this article, please consider liking my Facebook page and click on “get notifications” (under "Likes") to receive future posts.
+If you like this article, please consider following my Facebook page to receive future posts.